If someone told you not to go into their field of work, you’d be wise to listen.

 “In the healthcare industry, we’ve seen this coming for a while,” he told Healthline.
 “The clinical need is real right now.
 It’s fast and furious.”

-The need for these physicians is driven by many factors, mainly as 10,000 baby boomers reach the age of 65 every day and millions of new patients now insured under the Affordable Care Act (ACA) start going to see the doctor.
+The need for these physicians is driven by many factors, mainly as and millions of new patients now insured under the Affordable Care Act (ACA) start going to see the doctor.

 Research shows Americans continue to have longer, but not necessarily healthier, lives.
 As we get older, we are likely to have one or more chronic conditions such as obesity, diabetes, heart disease, hypertension, arthritis, depression, addiction, or dementia.